AsyncBanana/vote-Potomac/README.md

 # Vote!
 Potomac

-This is the in-progress suggestion and voting system for The Potomac School.
+This is the [suggestion and voting system](https://votepotomac.com) for The Potomac School SGA.